Once the College of Registered Nurses of Alberta (CRNA) assesses an applicant and issues a practice permit, the applicant becomes a registrant.

 Registrants are required to renew their permit annually to practice as a registered nurse (RN) or nurse practitioner (NP) in Alberta.
 During renewal, the CRNA ensures the registrant still meets all the requirements to practice.

-The CRNA requires all registrants to complete mandatory education that protects patients.
+The CRNA requires registrants to complete mandatory education that protects patients.

-Registrants have a responsibility to report any disciplinary or conduct concerns when they renew their permit.
+Registrants have a responsibility to report any disciplinary or conduct concerns, and criminal convictions or charges throughout the year.
 They are also required to attest that they are fit to practice.
-If a registrant finds themselves unable to practise due to a physical or mental health condition, substance abuse or addiction, or a medical leave, they are obligated to report this to the CRNA.
+If a registrant is unable to practise due to a physical or mental health condition, substance abuse or addiction, or a medical leave, they are obligated to report this to the CRNA throughout the year.

 A registrant may have conditions on their practice permit.
 They are responsible for reviewing and addressing those conditions in a timely manner.
 In some cases, a practice permit may not be renewed unless the conditions are met.